-School's out, let's get crafty!
+School's out, let's make some play dough!

 At our house, the start of summer means many things.
 It means saying yes to ice cream for dinner and keeping a change of clothes in the car for spontaneous visits to the splash fountain.
 It means Saturday mornings at the tailgate market, where we linger for hours with friends.
 It means lots of Band Aids and library trips, eating out of our backyard quite a bit, and mornings that are slower and lazier than usual.